 - Half of your total combined Social Security income

-Our example couple's taxable income includes: $12,000 per year from retirement savings plus the $18,000 of annual Social Security benefits (half of their total combined Social Security income, or half of $36,000).
-That total, $30,000, is below the threshold for a couple that files jointly, so Social Security benefits would not be taxable.
+Our example couple's taxable income includes $12,000 per year from retirement savings plus the $18,000 of annual Social Security benefits (half of their total combined Social Security income, or half of $36,000).
+That total, $30,000, is below the threshold for a couple filing jointly, so Social Security benefits would not be taxable.

 Federal Income Taxes

 Federal income tax liability might be quite low as well.
 A married couple filing jointly has a standard deduction of $24,800 for tax year 2020, and $25,100 for tax year 2021.
 That easily wipes out the $12,000 of taxable income our couple has.
 In this example, you could plan to spend all of the money you receive without needing to budget for federal income taxes.